-Discuss Your Legal Needs with an Experienced NYC Partition Attorney
+Discuss Your Legal Needs With an Experienced NYC Partition Attorney

 Disputes involving co-owned real estate often leave both parties wanting to go their separate ways.
 In this scenario, separation is achieved through partition and sale.
 Daniel Knox is an experienced NYC partition attorney, and whether you are facing a dispute with a business partner or family member, he can help guide you forward.